How Drinking More Water Can Help You Lose Weight

 Most of the studies listed below looked at the effect of drinking one, 0.5 liter (17 oz) serving of water.

-Supporting this, one study of overweight and obese children found a 25% increase in resting energy expenditure after drinking cold water (7Trusted Source).
+In adults, resting energy expenditure has been shown to increase by 24–30% within 10 minutes of drinking water.
+This lasts at least 60 minutes.
+Supporting this, one study of overweight and obese children found a 25% increase in resting energy expenditure after drinking cold water.

 A study of overweight women examined the effects of increasing water intake to over 1 liter (34 oz) per day.
-They found that over a 12-month period, this resulted in an extra 2 kg (4.4 lbs) of weight loss (8Trusted Source).
+They found that over a 12-month period, this resulted in an extra 2 kg (4.4 lbs) of weight loss.

 Since these women didn't make any lifestyle changes except to drink more water, these results are very impressive.